-Welcome to my sight dealing with transgender(gender) issues.
+Welcome to my page sharing My life and My journey of transgender(gender) issues.
 I'm a male to female (MTF) Trans woman who has been dealing with the issue of gender identity for a good amount of my life.
 As the years progress, so does my understanding and acceptance for my true gender.
-After spending several years trying to figure out the thoughts of my feelings I'm learning more about myself.
-It's my hope to share some of my adventures and further progress in my acceptance of my gender issues.
+After spending several years trying to figure out the thoughts of my lifelong feelings I'm learning more about myself and growing.
+It's my hope to share some of my adventures, thoughts and further progress in my acceptance of my gender issues.
 Please E-mail me with questions or thoughts.
 Please do look around and enjoy my bio, adventures, photo's, educational page, tg stories and Q and A Page.

 Likewise, I would like to give a shout out to all my friends & sisters out there for their support and encouragement without them I wouldn't be able to enjoy who I am today.
 They helped me gain the courage to become my true self.